sulu/sulu/UPGRADE.md

 ## dev-master

+### Deprecation of securityContextStore methods

+The `loadSecurityContextGroups` and `loadAvailableActions` method from the `securityContextStore` have been deprecated.
+Use the `getSecurityContextGroups` and `getAvailableActions` methods returning the data directly instead of in a promise.

+### Deprecation of ContextsController

+The `ContextsController` has been deprecated.
+The information is now delivered via `sulu_security.securityContexts` config in the `admin/config` endpoint.

 ### Deprecated urls variable in twig

 The `urls` twig variable has been deprecated in favour of the `localizations` variable.
 So the code should be adapted